 The country would lift restrictions step by step, with careful analysis, and if the number of infection rises after a measure is cancelled, it could be reintroduced, the president said.

 He added that the general elections due in November wouldn’t even take place this year if this was deemed unsafe.
 June’s local elections, for instance, will not be held.

 Only students in their final years will have to return to school to prepare for their exams for two weeks.
 They will have to wear masks and attend classes with no more than ten people to ensure social distancing.
 Others will have to continue attending their courses online and can only return to school in September.

 The mandatory wearing of protective masks in closed public areas and on public transport could stay in force until the end of 2020, the president said.

 Read more about how things could look like after the lockdown:

 A targeted medical sector

-Under the state of emergency declared on 16 March, the government can commandeer production facilities for medical equipment, cap prices for utilities and fuels, or adopt measures to help companies and employees affected by the crisis.
+Under the state of emergency declared on 16 March, the government could commandeer production facilities for medical equipment, cap prices for utilities and fuels, or adopt measures to help companies and employees affected by the crisis.

-Other measures are intended to facilitate the hiring of medical personal, the acquisitions of medicine and equipment and the increase of the healthcare budget.
+Other measures intended to facilitate the hiring of medical personal, the acquisitions of medicine and equipment and the increase of the healthcare budget.